Pumpkin Spice Syrup

 a gold spoon resting in a glass jar of pumpkin spice syrup

 Fall is just a few days away, which means all the pumpkin spice stuff!
-However, I have to admit to you that I’m not crazy about the pumpkin spice lattes from Starbucks.
+However, I have to confess to you that I’m not crazy about the pumpkin spice lattes from Starbucks.

 I will order one PSL per season just to see if I like it more than last year, and then I remember why: I just do not love the Starbucks pumpkin spice syrup they use in their lattes and cold brews.

 Trust me — I want to like it.
-I love other pumpkin treats, like pumpkin bread, pumpkin spice cake push pops and pumpkin spice oatmeal, but there’s something about the flavoring of the PSL that just doesn’t do it for me.
+I love other pumpkin treats, like pumpkin bread or these nostalgic pumpkin spice cake push pops, but there’s something about the flavoring of the commercial PSL that just doesn’t do it for me.

 This pumpkin spice syrup is the best.
 You can use it in so many ways: your morning coffee, in iced coffee, in homemade lattes, in cocktails, drizzled over ice cream… You name it!
 You can even use it to make pumpkin spice coffee creamer!